Onkar-Ai/Financial-Fraud-Detection-with-Machine-Learning/README.md

 ## File Structure

 ```
-├── Fraud_Detection_Analysis.ipynb    # Main notebook with all the analysis and modeling code.
+├── Internship.ipynb                  # Main notebook with all the analysis and modeling code.
-├── Fraud.csv                        # The dataset (note: large file).
 ├── requirements.txt                  # A list of required Python libraries.
 └── README.md                         # You are here.
 ```